Vyzer9/Valkan/README.md

 ## Website
 Here: [WebSite](https://valkan.vercel.app/)
 The website was designed with ease, focused on helping the community download and install Valkan easily.
 Just click Download and Valkan will be ready to go.
-We'll be creating full documentation in the future...
+We'll be creating full documentation in the future....

 ## Features
 - [x] Concurrent port scanning (TCP/UDP)